Hermanus South Africa Travel Guide

 Requires original passport, accommodation booking, or police affidavit.

-Hotels, guesthouses, restaurants, cafes offer free Wi-Fi.
+Hotels, guesthouses, restaurants, cafes have free Internet access-Fi.

 Local SIM data bundles for on-the-go internet.